ibm-cloud-docs/cis/faq.md

 No. Each account is entitled to only one free instance.
 Both the Early Access Plan and the Free Trial plan that replaced it count as free plans.
 This also means that you can have at most one Free Trial instance.

-## Can I downgrade from Standard to Free Trial?
+## Can I downgrade from Standard to the Free Trial?
 {:#cis-faq-downgrade-standard-to-free-plan}
 {: faq}